Mykolb/React-UI-Components/README.md

 - Inside of `../../social-card` you'll then need to run `yarn start` to open up a React Development Server that can take your `.js` files as components and bundle them up to work in your new environment.
 - **You'll repeat this last two steps for the calculator project, but you'll need to make sure that you're inside of `../../calculator` directory to make this work.**

 ## Instructions

 - For the first project you'll work on the project found in `Project-I-Social-Card`.
 - For the second project you'll work on the project found in `Project-II-Calculator`.
-- Use the design files to build out your User Interfaces.
+- Use the design files to build out your User Interfaces.social
 - All components can be built out using the provided html files found in their respective directories.
 - Each file has been set up to work within a `react.js` environment.
 Pay attention to the notes found within each project.
 - Don't forget about `className` vs `class` on your `JSX elements`!!